10-Minute Agility Workout: Pro Football Edition

 Get the quickness and speed of a gridiron player with this efficient session.

-Halftime performances and hilarious commercials aside, Super Bowl Sunday can also supply much-needed winter workout inspiration.
 Football players not only have some of the toughest, strongest bodies, they're also incredibly quick and agile.
-That's why Tier 3 personal trainer Ian Sample of New York City's Greenwich Club designed this game-day session.
+That's why Tier 3 personal trainer Ian Sample of New York City's Greenwich club designed this game-day session.
 "The workout is inspired by exercises I've done from 20 years of playing football, from Pop Warner, through college at University of Hawaii to when I played professionally over in Japan," says Sample.
-"This 10-minute session is aimed to be both dynamic and cardiovascular, meaning you are pushing your muscles to the max while simultaneously training your heart to workout harder.
+"This 10-minute session is both dynamic and cardiovascular, meaning you are pushing your muscles to the max while simultaneously training your heart to work out harder.
 This will result in what we are all looking for—max calorie burn."

-This fast-but-furious workout can be used as a warm-up or tail-end to your typical session, or as the perfect no-frills workout for a day typically associated with chicken wings and bottled beer.
+This fast-but-furious workout can be used as a warm-up or tail-end to your typical session.
 See Sample's workout below, then consult the legend for move descriptions.

 Rapid Fire Step-Ups: Step on a box with your right foot (R), then on with your left (L), off with the R, off with the L. Stay on your toes!

 Fire Hydrant Push-ups: Bring your knee up and to the side while you lower yourself down, return to the start position on the way up, and alternate legs.